Stressed Out? 10 Adaptogenic Herbs That Help With Chronic Stress

 Adaptogens: Nature’s Solution to Chronic Stress

 But what about diet and herbal support?
 We don’t hear much about that, and yet there’s an entire class of herbs known as adaptogens that are uniquely suited to support the body’s efforts to combat prolonged stress.
-Like their name implies, adaptogens help the body to adapt to difficult situations in life that contribute to chronic stress, in effect stopping it before it begins to take its toll.
+As their name implies, adaptogens help the body to adapt to difficult situations in life that contribute to chronic stress, in effect stopping it before it begins to take its toll.

 Author, educator, and “Medicine Hunter,” Chris Kilham, describes adaptogens like this:5